almliden/systemd-email-service-installer/README.md

 Take a look at the `msmtprcp.example` file and fill in values in the `msmtprpc`-file as neccessary as this will be copied.

-(Wan't git not to track this file? `git update-index --skip-worktree msmtprpc`)
+(To make git stop tracking that file: `git update-index --skip-worktree msmtprpc`, if you want to make changes and commit, `git update-index --no-skip-worktree msmtprpc` to start tracking the file again and `git ls-files -v|grep '^S'` to list all the files that are skipped.)

 ### status-email-user@.service